19hours/sg-statutes/Acts/Property Tax Act.md

 [33/2002]

-(12) If such sum remains due and unpaid at the expiration of 3 weeks from the end of January in each year or from the end of one month from the date of the service of a notice for payment of the tax, as the case may be, it shall be deemed to be arrears of tax payable and may be recovered in the manner provided in this Act together with interest at the prevailing bank rate.
+(12) If such sum remains due and unpaid at the expiration of 3 weeks from the end of January in each year or from the end of one month from the date of the service of a notice for payment of the tax, as the case may be, it shall be deemed to be arrears of tax payable and may be recovered in the manner provided in this Act together with interest at such rate as may be prescribed.

 [19/68; 33/2002]